tjohns/zf/README.txt

 the release to report the issues as well as to assist in patching the framework to resolve them.

+Actual vulnerabilities reported and fixed with this version include:

+###
+A number of classes, primarily within the Zend_Tag, Zend_View, Zend_Form, Zend_Filter and Zend_Log components, contained character
+encoding inconsistencies whereby calls to the htmlspecialchars() and htmlentities() functions used undefined or hard coded charset parameters.
+In many of these cases developers were unable to set a character encoding of their choice.
+These inconsistencies could, in specific circumstances, allow certain multibyte representations of special HTML characters pass through unescaped leaving applications potentially vulnerable to cross-site scripting (XSS) exploits.
+Such exploits would only be possible if a developer used a non-typical character encoding (such as UTF-7), allowed users to define the character encoding, or served HTML documents without a valid character set defined.
+These classes have been reworked to use a default character encoding of UTF-8 and now expose methods to allow developers set a custom character encoding.

-Besides the reported vulnerabilities, a number of inconsistencies regarding character encoding were discovered, and a decision was made to default to UTF-8 for all internal encoding throughout the framework;
+In addition, a decision was made to default to UTF-8 for the internal encoding mechanisms used by Zend_View.
-this primarily affects Zend_View, Zend_Form, and Zend_Tag.
 If you were relying on Zend_View using ISO-8859-1 encoding previously, you may need to specify that encoding manually now.
 You may do so in several ways:

  * If manually instantiating Zend_View:
    $view = new Zend_View(array('encoding' => 'ISO-8859-1'));